 Ground Flaxseed

 This source of Omega 3 fatty acids is another excellent egg replacer.
 Flaxseed has a distinctive nutty flavor that some may not like initially, but it is easy to get used to.
-It is best to use flaxseed in heartier recipes like brownies, oatmeal cookies, pancakes, and waffles because of the flavor.
+Because of the flavor, it is best to use flaxseed in heartier recipes like brownies, oatmeal cookies, pancakes, and waffles.

 Brown flax meal adds color to a recipe, so if you need to preserve the look of the treat, choose the golden flaxseed instead.